jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 (4) A statutory producer board that makes an election under subsection (2) must give notice to the Commissioner of the election not later than the time allowed in accordance with section 37 of the Tax Administration Act 1994 for providing its return of income for the year of determination.

 ### ME 31 Amount of imputation credit to be attached to cash distribution
-(1) Where a statutory producer board determines under section ME 30(1)(a) to attach an imputation credit to a cash distribution, the aggregate of all imputation credits to be attached in respect of the distribution is an amount calculated in accordance with the following formula: where—
+(1) Where a statutory producer board determines under section ME 30(1)(a) to attach an imputation credit to a cash distribution, the aggregate of all imputation credits to be attached in respect of the distribution is an amount calculated in accordance with the following formula:where—
   (a) is the total amount of the cash distribution (exclusive of any imputation credit) (b) is the basic rate of income tax for companies, expressed as a percentage, stated in schedule 1, part A, clause 5 and applying in respect of the income year that is concurrent with the imputation year in which the determination is made.
 (2) Where a statutory producer board determines under section ME 30(1)(a) to attach an imputation credit to a cash distribution, the amount of the imputation credit attached is, in relation to each person who was a member of the producer board during the year of determination, an amount calculated in accordance with the following formula:where—